Caring for the Environment

 Financially the feed in tariff from the government plus the saving in electricity over the last 7 years will cover the cost of the investment of £17,000 in the solar panels.
 The feed in tariff continues for a further 13 years with a potential income of £20,000.

-It is difficult to predict energy savings due to the current price volatility but difference in electricity cost pre solar and 2022 based on 2022 prices is approximately £3,500.
+It is difficult to predict electricity cost savings due to the current price volatility but based on 2023 prices, the difference in electricity costs pre solar panels and 2023 is approximately £3,500 per annum.

 The Keighley Salvation Army Foodbank